saniaahmad6/gamesite/README.md

 ### 4. Simon Game
    Memory game to remember the old pattern along with the new sequence.

+## Technologies used:
+HTML,CSS, JavaScript and JQuery library
 ## View Latest Active GitHub Page